-Draft of USJS 2.1 – 10/18/17
+Draft 2.6 of the USJS — 7/14/2022

-U. S. Joint Statement on Conversion Therapy
+United States Joint Statement on Conversion Therapy

-Decades of research findings and clinical expertise have revealed that variations in sexual orientation and gender identity are a normal part of human development.
-Virtually all major medical and psychological professional associations have concluded that neither same-sex desire or behavior nor the expression of atypical gender identities or characteristics constitute, per se, a mental illness or pathology.
-Most major professional associations already have position statements relative to Lesbian, Gay, Bisexual, Transgender, Questioning, or Gender NonConforming (LGBTQ/GNC) health and/or the ineffectiveness and potential harms of efforts to change sexual orientation.
-Research and experience shared by scholars, clinicians, and patients have shown such efforts to be ineffective and harmful.
-Thus, it raises profound ethical concerns when individuals are led to believe that they can or should change these aspects of their identity.
-Assertions that such change efforts are viable or desirable are not based on sound evidence.
-They can themselves be dangerous by exacerbating harmful stigma already suffered by sexual and gender minorities and by framing therapeutic practices in ways that conflict with scientific and ethical principles embraced by the therapeutic professions.
+Decades of research findings and clinical expertise have revealed that variations in sexual orientation and gender identity are a normal part of human development across race, ethnicity, and socioeconomic status.
+Having same- or multi-gender attractions, behaviors, and desires and transgender, non-binary, and gender diverse identities and expressions, far from being a pathology, is a healthy feature found in every society and culture.
+In agreement with the USJS, virtually all major medical and psychological professional associations have concluded that neither same-gender desire or behavior nor the expression of diverse gender identities or characteristics constitute, per se, a mental illness or pathology.
+Most major professional associations already have position statements about Lesbian, Gay, Bisexual, Transgender, Questioning, Queer, and Non-binary (LGBTQ+) health and/or the ineffectiveness and potential harms of conversion efforts.
+Research and experience shared by scholars, clinicians, and patients have shown conversion efforts have not changed sexual orientation or gender identity/expression (SOGIE) and are harmful.

 Goals and Objectives